InfiltrateIQ’s AI to Z Approach to Pen Testing

 “If the customer has never done a pen test at all, there’s practically a 100% chance there’s going to be something on the site that’s wrong,” Fairbairn says.

-Of course, Sxipher, ThreatMate, and Kaseya’s Vonahi unit among others also claim to automate pen testing.
+Of course, Sxipher and ThreatMate among others also claim to automate pen testing.
 InfiltrateIQ says they don’t, however.
 According to Raickovic, the company researched about 20 such vendors before its founding in 2023.

 “There was always a manual part to the process,” he says, adding that any AI the vendor employed mostly helped with tasks like report writing.
 “We’ve developed an AI that literally does everything from A to Z.”